Adityapfm99/express-test/README.md

 > nmarcysfa900jkifh  , 3.781, 2.11, ....

-2. API to total number of each random objects.
+2. API for total number of each random objects.

 > Sample output :